This page is not available in English as this course is given in Swedish.

 The course is aimed at those who are already fluent in spoken and written Hebrew, and who want to maintain and deepen their knowledge of the language.
 You need to be able to read a newspaper article in Hebrew (for sample please see below), understand the content you read and be able to discuss the article in the group.

 Please indicate prior knowledge in your application.
-You can test your level by reading a sample article in Simanim magazine
+You can test your level by reading a sample article in Simanim magazine.

 To apply for this course, you need basic computer skills and knowledge of how to use the digital platform Zoom.
 The school offers Zoom manuals and a training opportunity before the start of the course.